neurobin/rnm/README.md

 [![Build Status](https://travis-ci.org/neurobin/rnm.svg?branch=release)](https://travis-ci.org/neurobin/rnm)

-**The current version is an alpha release, beta testers are welcome.**

 <div id="description"></div>
 Renames files/directories in bulk.
 Naming scheme (*Name String*) can be applied or regex replace can be performed to modify file names on the fly.
 It uses PCRE2 (revised version of PCRE) regex to provide search (and replace) functionality.